JakubLinhart/AzureDevOpsBattlefield/README.md

   [![Example output](images/macros-variable-value-definition.png)](https://linj.visualstudio.com/AzureDevOpsBattleground/_build/results?buildId=245&view=logs&j=0ab14b9f-e499-56d5-97b1-fd98b70ea339&t=f064c65f-5d7b-5dd9-a2c0-b27c2b3dbefa&l=12)
 </details>

+### Macros can be used in the "env" section.

 <details>
   <summary>
-    Macros can be used in the "env" section.
+    details
   </summary>

   `env` section is at the properties level, but it is the same exception as `inputs`.